Fljotsdalur (Fljótsdalur): Iceland's Waterfall Valley

 Hengifoss (128 m)

-One of Iceland's tallest waterfalls with striking red clay layers between basalt strata
+One of Iceland's tallest waterfalls, with red clay layers between basalt strata

 Strútsfoss

-A dramatic waterfall in a rugged canyon setting, one of East Iceland's tallest
+A waterfall in a rugged canyon, one of East Iceland's tallest

 Kirkjufoss